 Range: 930 mls (1,497 km)

 In the mean time, one aircraft was experimentally fitted with a General Electric turbo-supercharger in the rear fuselage, a large air intake was mounted on the port fuselage side behind the cockpit.
-The wing leading edge centre-section was modified to reduce drag and the area of the vertical fin was increased.
+The wing leading edge center section was modified to reduce drag and the area of the vertical fin was increased.
 Designated CA-14 (c/n 1074, s/n A46-1001) the aircraft was first flown on January 13, 1943.

 Although showing improved performance, the aircraft suffered considerable buffeting.
 To counter this, the turbo-supercharger air intake was replaced by a streamlined air duct placed between the supercharger and the cleaned-up cowling.
 Furthermore the vertical surfaces were replaced with the square fin and rudder.
 In the summer of 1944 the aircraft, redesignated CA-14A, reached a maximum speed of 348 mph (560 kmh) at 27,887 ft (8,500 m).